 Some infections are caused by bacteria, and need treatment with antibiotics.
 These include certain ear and throat infections, urinary tract infections, pneumonia, blood infections and meningitis.
-For example, a very sore throat with a fever can be caused by streptococcus.
+A very sore throat with a fever can be caused by streptococcus.
 If it isn’t treated with antibiotics, this infection can lead to rheumatic fever or heart damage.

-There are other, relatively uncommon, causes of fever.
+There are other less common causes of fever.
 These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases.

-During the course of each day, body temperature goes up and down by a degree or two.
+During the course of each day, body temperature goes up and down by up to one degree.
 It’s usually lowest in the early hours of the morning, and highest in the late afternoon and early evening.

-A fever might come on slowly and rise over a few days, or it might rise very quickly.
+A fever or high temperature might come on slowly and rise over a few days, or it might rise very quickly.
 The height of a fever, and how quickly it comes on, usually doesn’t have anything to do with the illness that causes it.

 Fever in itself is rarely harmful.
 But the high temperature might make your child feel uncomfortable – he might have chills or shivering when his temperature is rising, and might sweat when it’s falling.
 Sometimes he might become mildly dehydrated if he’s losing a lot of fluid from the fever and not replacing it.

 Sometimes your child might appear flushed, and her skin might feel warm, but her core (inner body) temperature will be quite normal.
-This can happen when your child has a cold or has engaged in vigorous physical exercise.
+This can happen when your child has a cold or has done some hard physical activity.
 It can also happen on a very hot day.

 - has trouble breathing